 Xavier basketball has the second most all-time NCAA Tournament appearances (28) without reaching the Final Four.
 In 2018, Xavier secured a 1 seed and in 2016 a 2 seed, representing their highest seed ever.
 In both years, they lost in the second round, failing to even advance to the Sweet 16.

 Cincinnati football is a rising program, on an upwards trajectory.
-They are 31-6 during the last three seasons.
-It’s worth noting, Cincinnati is 0-3 in the school’s 3 biggest games (2009 Orange Bowl, 2020 Sugar Bowl, 2021 Peach Bowl).
+They are 44-7 during the last four seasons, and 22-2 the last two years.
+However, it’s worth noting, Cincinnati is 0-4 in the school’s biggest bowl games (2009 Orange Bowl, 2020 Sugar Bowl, 2021 Peach Bowl, 2021 Cotton Bowl/CFP).